openSUSE/openSUSE-release-tools/CONTENTS.md

 #### metrics-access

-Ingests `download.opensuse.org` Apache access logs and generate metrics.
-It is composed of a PHP. script and a set of [systemd units](systemd).
+Ingests `download.opensuse.org` Apache access logs and generates metrics.
+It is composed of a PHP script and a set of [systemd units](systemd).

 * Sources: [metrics/access/aggregate.php](metrics/access/aggregate.php)